gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With dependency verification, you maintain an XML file with checksums and optionally also signatures of all external artifacts used in your project, which includes, but is not limited to, all jars (binaries, sources, ...) and plugins.
 Gradle will immediately fail the build if an artifact is not trusted or missing from the configuration file.

-Please refer to the [user manual](userguide/dependency_verification.html) for a complete explanation about how to setup dependency verification.
+Please refer to the [user manual](userguide/dependency_verification.html) for a complete explanation about how to set up dependency verification.

 We would like to give special thanks to [Vladimir Sitnikov](https://github.com/vlsi) for his feedback and inspiration.
 A lot of the work on this feature is, in particular, available to previous versions of Gradle via his [Checksum Dependency Plugin](https://plugins.gradle.org/plugin/com.github.vlsi.checksum-dependency).